Woodrow Wilson Short Biography | Facts, Education, Brief Summary

 He was a dedicated academic and enthusiastic speaker, earning several degrees before studying at a university.

-He was a professor of political science at Princeton in 1890, becoming director of the university in 1902.
+Professor of political science at Princeton in 1890, becoming director of the university in 1902.

 Candidate for Governor